 The Primary Care Department is an integral part of HEE Kent, Surrey and Sussex (KSS).
-The region is a densely populated part of the South East benefiting from close proximity to London, good rail links and several areas of natural beauty including a long and ever-changing coastline.
+The region is a densely populated part of the South East benefiting from close proximity to London, good rail links and several areas of outstanding natural beauty including a long and ever-changing coastline.

-Structure of the GP School
+Structure of the Primary Care Department

 The GP Specialty Training Programmes are individual geographically based subsets of the GP School.
-In their configuration, some of these reflect the change in organisation of the local Acute Hospital Trusts and are thus larger than others, but many Programmes have increasingly close working relationships with their neighbours.
+In their configuration, some of these reflect the change in organisation of the local Acute Hospital Trusts and are thus larger than others, but many programmes have increasingly close working relationships with their neighbours.

 We would be pleased to hear your views on the primary care website and would also like to hear from you if you feel there are areas we should improve on or have missed.
 Please email the CPD team.